Gigaspaces/xap-docs/site/content/xap100sec/securing-your-data.markdown

 # Processing Unit

-A processing unit {{%currentjavanet "/the-processing-unit-overview.html"%}} by itself is not secured.
+A processing unit {{%currentjavanet%}} "the-processing-unit-overview.html"%}} by itself is not secured.
 It inherits its security from the managing GSM and GSC.
 These protect the processing unit from being restarted, relocated, destroyed, and undeployed.

 A processing unit (for example a feeder application) may access a secured Space using a remote Space proxy.